ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

 7. AI Integration & API Interactions
 Finer Implementation Details
 generationConfig Object: The generationConfig parameter in callGeminiAPI maps directly to the Google Gemini API's generationConfig object.
 This allows for precise control over the AI's output.
 For example, to request a JSON response, the app passes { responseMimeType: 'application/json' }.
 This is frequently used to ensure reliable, structured data from the AI, avoiding parsing errors from markdown-wrapped JSON.
 You can also pass other parameters like { "temperature": 0.9, "topK": 1 } to control creativity.
+It is critical to ensure the responseMimeType requested in the generationConfig matches the output format requested in the prompt text (e.g., asking for a markdown document but requesting a JSON response type can lead to unexpected behavior).

 Prompt Engineering: The AI utilities (e.g., generateShotListFromScriptAI.js) follow a pattern of providing the AI with clearly separated "Source Materials" (like a voiceover script and on-camera notes) and a very explicit "Your Task" section.
 This has proven more effective than combining all information into a single block of text.